megaease/easeprobe/README.md

 >
 > 1) If you don't define the Channel, the default channel will be used for these probers and notifiers.
 The default channel name is `__EaseProbe_Channel__`
 >
-> 2) Before  v1.5.0, it doesn't support the channel
+> 2) Versions of EaseProbe prior to  v1.5.0, do not support the `channel` feature

 ```YAML